-- Enter the decimal equivalent of the sales and use tax rate applicable to the place in California where the property is used, stored, or otherwise consumed.
-For example, the decimal equivalent of 8.25% is 0.0825, and the decimal equivalent of 8.375% is 0.08375. - If the organization does not know the applicable rate, see the table, "Sales and Use Tax Rates by County."
-If the organization has questions regarding the use tax rate in effect in your area, go to boe.ca.gov or call their Taxpayer Information Section at 800.400.7115 or TTY/ TDD 800.735.2929.
+Enter the sales and use tax rate applicable to the place in California where the property is used, stored, or otherwise consumed.
+If you do not know the applicable city or county sales and use tax rate, please go to the State Board of Equalization's website at boe.ca.gov and click on City and County Tax Rates or call their Taxpayer Information Section at 800.400.7115 or TTY/TDD 800.735.2929.